yhoogstrate/recursiveCorPlot/README.md

-recursiveCorPlot - natural clustering or RNA-seq data
+recursiveCorPlot - natural clustering of RNA-seq data
 ================

 -   <a href="#introduction" id="toc-introduction">Introduction</a>